Sayeedyasar/sayeedyasar/README.md

 # Hello, All

-🔭 I’m currently working on operating systems and  kernels
+I like to work on  operating systems and  kernels

  ## I am
  - Open to work on projectts and freelancing
- -  Connect with people to learn and work on systems and AI
+ -  Open to connect with people to learn and work on systems , AI and combining them for efficiency

 ## Socials
  - [Linkedin](https://www.linkedin.com/in/sayeedyasar/)